-- Natura 2000 directives (birds and habitats); - Sewage sludge and nitrate utilization; - Protection of groundwater against certain pollution. - 4.35 In addition, these environmental measures are essentially to be executed through soil management.
-While the above mentioned Statutory Management Requirements (SMRs) are derived from certain EU directives and regulations, there is another part of cross compliance, Good Agricultural and Environmental Conditions (GAECs), which is a set of standards each member state has to elaborate in accordance with Annex IV of Council Regulation (EC) 1782/2003. - 4.36 These standards are further tools to enhance and to promote sustainability in farming.
-The main issues concerned are: - · Soil erosion; - Soil organic matter; - Soil structure; - Minimum level of maintenance (and preserving the deterioration of habitats). - 4.36 The "financial penalty" in the cross compliance system is a reduction of the direct payments the given farmer is normally eligible for, or, in extreme cases, total exclusion from the direct payments.
+- 4.41 These standards are further tools to enhance and to promote sustainability in farming.
+The main issues concerned are: - Soil erosion; - · Soil organic matter; - Soil structure; - Minimum level of maintenance (and preserving the deterioration of habitats). - 4.42 The "financial penalty" in the cross compliance system is a reduction of the direct payments the given farmer is normally eligible for, or, in extreme cases, total exclusion from the direct payments.
 The extent of reduction is determined in national implementation rules, in alignment with Commission Regulation (EC) 796/2004.
 The five categories for qualifying a so-called non-compliance case are: intentionality, extent, severity, permanence and repetition.
 To understand the motivating nature of cross compliance, see Figure 1.